 Synopsis Constructors that are callable with a single argument of fundamental type are not declared explicit.

-Full description Constructors that are callable with a single argument of fundamental type are not declared explicit.
-This means that nothing prevents the constructor from being used to implicitly convert from a fundamental type to the class type.
+Full description Constructors that are callable with a single argument of fundamental type are not to implicitly convert from a fundamental type to the class type.